Skip to main contentSkip to navigationSkip to search

 Liquidity and Financing Risk

-Kinnevik’s liquidity and financing risk is highly limited considering its SEK 10.9bn net cash position at the end of 2024.
-Over the coming years, having realized the shareholding in Tele2, Kinnevik relies on capital reallocation within its portfolio of mainly private companies and external sources of financing, to fund its investments, its operations, and to maintain its financial flexibility.
+Kinnevik’s liquidity and financing risk is highly limited considering its SEK 8.6bn net cash position at the end of 2025.
+Over the coming years, Kinnevik relies on capital reallocation within its portfolio of mainly private companies and external sources of financing, to fund its investments, its operations, and to maintain its financial flexibility.

-On 31 December 2024, Kinnevik had cash and cash equivalents amounting to SEK 14,619m (11,951) and committed but not utilized credit facilities amounting to SEK 4,230m (4,230).
+On 31 December 2025, Kinnevik had cash and cash equivalents and shortterm investments amounting to SEK 10,392m (14,619) and committed but not utilized credit facilities amounting to SEK 4,230m (4,230).
 Debt financing is sourced from several institutions with diversified maturities, and Kinnevik strives to refinance all facilities at least six months prior to maturity.
-On 31 December 2024, the total amount of committed debt financing was SEK 7,730m (7,730) with an average remaining facility duration of 1.9 (2.9) years.
-Net cash amounted to SEK 10,940m (7,880).
-For further details, please refer to Kinnevik's Annual Report 2024, Note 10 for the Group.
+On 31 December 2025, the total amount of committed debt financing was SEK 6,230m (7,730) with an average remaining facility duration of 1.4 (1.9) years.
+Net cash amounted to SEK 8,561m (10,940).
+For further details, refer to Note 10 for the Group.

 Foreign Exchange Rate Risk

 Translation exposure arises from the translation of balance sheet items denominated in foreign currencies into SEK.
 Kinnevik’s balance sheet is mainly exposed to foreign exchange risk through investments denominated in either USD or EUR.
-On 31 December 2024, 67 percent (46 percent) of Kinnevik’s portfolio value was denominated in USD, and 27 percent (20 percent) was denominated in EUR.
+On 31 December 2025, 64 percent (67 percent) of Kinnevik’s portfolio value was denominated in USD, and 30 percent (27 percent) was denominated in EUR.
 Kinnevik is also exposed to indirect translation exposure, as several of its investee companies operate internationally, whereby foreign currencies have an indirect effect on the value of these investments.
-The basket of foreign currencies in which Kinnevik’s investments are denominated appreciating or depreciating by 10 percent against the SEK would have increased or decreased the portfolio value by SEK 2.8bn (2.8).
-The corresponding impact from the appreciation or deprectiation of solely the USD or EUR would have been SEK 1.9bn (1.9) and SEK 0.8bn (0.8) respectively.
+The basket of foreign currencies in which Kinnevik’s investments are denominated appreciating or depreciating by 10 percent against the SEK would have increased or decreased the portfolio value by SEK 2.7bn (2.8).
+The corresponding impact from the appreciation or depriciation of solely the USD or EUR would have been SEK 1.8bn (1.9) and SEK 0.8bn (0.8) respectively.

 Interest Rate Risk